ExpediaGroup/housekeeping/housekeeping-vacuum-tool/README.md

 # Overview

-The Housekeeping Vacuum Tool looks for any files and folders in the data locations a Hive table that are not referenced in either the Hive metastore or the Housekeeping database.
+The Housekeeping Vacuum Tool looks for any files and folders in the data locations of a Hive table that are not referenced in either the Hive metastore or the Housekeeping database.
 Any paths discovered are considered "orphaned data" and are then scheduled for removal via the Housekeeping process.
 This can be useful if a Housekeeping database has become corrupt and previous orphaned path locations have been lost.
 By running the Vacuum Tool against a Hive table one can identify data that is no longer referenced by Hive and is thus a candidate for deletion.

 ## Usage